What to Do in Winter in Prince Edward County❄️

-- Relax and rejuvenate at Bloomfield Beauty Co. or Lakeside Massage Therapy.
+- Relax and rejuvenate at Bloomfield Beauty Co. or iFloat in The County.

-- Hit the sauna with Hothouse Sauna and Lounge, or at Wilfrid Boutique Farmhouse.
+- Hit the sauna at Wander the Resort, Lakeside Motel or at Wilfrid Boutique Farmhouse.

 - Grab a camera and a photo tour with County Outings to immortalize all this winter beauty!